 The nccr – on the move is the National Center of Competence in Research (NCCR) for migration and mobility studies, which has been operational since June 2014.
 The center aims to enhance the understanding of contemporary migration patterns and to establish an innovative and competitive field of research on migration and mobility in Switzerland.
-Managed from the University of Neuchatel, the network consists of some 70 researchers from social sciences, economics and law, who collaborate in 19 projects that are based at the universities of Neuchatel, Basel, Bern, Fribourg, Geneva, Lausanne, Lucerne, and Zurich.
+Managed from the University of Neuchatel, the network consists of some 70 researchers from social sciences, economics and law, who collaborate in 19 projects that are based at eight Swiss Higher Education Institutions: the Universities of Neuchatel, Basel, Bern, Fribourg, Geneva, Lausanne, and Lucerne, as well as ETH Zurich.

 The overall scientific aim of the nccr – on the move is to offer a comprehensive and interdisciplinary framework for understanding the character of and the experienced shifts in contemporary migration and mobility to Switzerland.

 Designed to develop new perspectives on the changing migratory reality, the nccr – on the move brings together research projects from social sciences, economics and law.
 These projects are combined to address the overall research question: What is the character of contemporary migration patterns – within the so-called Migration-Mobility Nexus?

 - provide a description of the status quo of human mobility in Switzerland;